What's Coming to Netflix in May 2023

 - The Glass Castle (2017) – Biopic based on the best-selling memoir by Jeannette Walls.
 Stars Brie Larson with Naomi Watts, Woody Harrelson, and Max Greenfield.

-- The Yellow Bird (2017) – Jennifer Aniston stars in this war film directed by Alexandre Moors.
+- The Yellow Birds (2017) – Jennifer Aniston stars in this war film directed by Alexandre Moors.
 About a vet returning home to find his friend has disappeared.

 - Tyler Perry’s The Family That Preys (2008) – A Tyler Perry joint about two families living on opposite sides of the class spectrum but are intertwined in both love and business.